 60 minute sessions: $95 / package of 5: $425 / package of 11: $850

-This is 1-on-1 in-person time with me is where real change is made while working on whatever we've determined: strength, stability, mobility, technique, movement quality, programming, theory, goal-setting, etc. I'm an educator & I'm picky; we'll start with basics & progress only as appropriate.
+This 1-on-1 in-person time with me is where real change is made while working on whatever we've determined: strength, stability, mobility, technique, movement quality, programming, theory, goal-setting, etc. I'm an educator & I'm picky; we'll start with basics & progress only as appropriate.

 This is all in 1-on-1 coaching where we'll map out a season, set some goals, make some plans & take action.
 I feel it’s extremely important to work in person to watch movement quality & to be able to intimately discuss training, so I require a 60 minute in person visit every other week.
 Between sessions you’ll also have access to me for questions & feedback.
 I'll have you reporting to me regularly as I update your plan that will include mobility, stability, strength, conditioning & recovery depending on how you’re benefiting from & responding to training.
 We’ll get to know you well!

 Massage therapy fees.